 NIMBY: Do you guys consciously theme your albums?

 pretty crappy.
-Its true.
-Its just due to
+It’s true.
+It’s just due to…where everybody has

 and now everybody just plants their feet in cement and says this is my idea